rc2server/appserverSwift/README.md

 Latest version of AppServer written in Swift, deployable on Linux.

+## Dependencies

+Requires the minizip library.
+On mac, `brew install minizip`, on linux `apt-get install libminizip-dev`.

 ## Build setup

 To generate an xcodeproj, use `swift package generate-xcodeproj --xcconfig-overrides Mac.xcconfig`.
 This will override the deployment target which swift hardcodes at 10.10.